 Dover, Pennsylvania, 173**, UNITED STATES OF AMERICA

-Buzatii 3 Pack Fruit Fly Culture has a lifespan of about one month, and even after they die, they will continually pupate from eggs laid by the adults in the culture!
-This will allow you to keep fruit flies for a while, as long as they are taken care of accurately.
-Our Cultures been known to last 3 months or longer.
+Live fruit flies are a great option for feeding small lizards and many species of frogs, especially because of their reproduction cycle.
+Each culture of flightless fruit flies has a lifespan of about one month, and even after they die, they will continually pupate from eggs laid by the adults in the culture!
+This will allow you to keep fruit flies for a while, as long ...

 more